itatipaul/itatipaul/README.md

 ### 02 · Wireshark Filter Reference

-A categorized Wireshark Lua plugin providing **70+ filters**, quick-apply menus, guided troubleshooting paths, and plain-language explanations — built to accelerate packet-analysis workflows.
+A categorized Wireshark Lua plugin with **70+ filters**, quick-apply menus, and plain-English explanations — because nobody should have to memorize `tcp.flags.syn == 1 && tcp.flags.ack == 0` at 2am, including the person who wrote it.

 **Stack:** `Lua` · `Wireshark` · `PCAP Analysis` · `Network Security`